RRRRRRRRRRRoy/Biology-Meets-Programming-Bioinformatics-for-Beginners/README.md

 # Biology-Meets-Programming-Bioinformatics-for-Beginners
-This is for the course on coursera of Biology Meets Programming: Bioinformatics for Beginners which was provided by University of California San Diego
+This is for the course on Coursera of Biology Meets Programming: Bioinformatics for Beginners which was provided by University of California San Diego